B.A.+ M.P.P in Public Policy

 You may apply to the program as a junior after you’ve earned 45 credits toward your bachelor’s degree.
 If you are accepted, you will take an MPP course each of the remaining four semesters as an undergraduate.
 If you want to enter the program as a senior, apply once you have earned 75 credits or more toward your bachelor’s degree.
 As a successful applicant, you are officially admitted to the MPP program effective in the Summer session after you graduate with your bachelor’s degree.
 You are not required to take the GRE exam or to take any particular courses or course of study as perquisites for admission.

 - Overall undergraduate GPA of at least 3.5 or higher

 - Personal statement that addresses your goals in the + 1 program, followed by a meeting with the MPP Director to discuss your suitability.

 - Approval to enter the program from the Director of the MPP program

-Begin by completing the application form for the Plus 1 program and submit it to the MPP Asst.
-Director, Jeff Antsen.
-After the MPP Director approves your initial application, you should contact the designated adviser for +1 programs in the College of Liberal Arts Academic Advising (Paley Library, suite 160), Andriana Mylonas email@example.com (students in colleges outside of CLA should consult an advisor in their college).
+Begin by completing the application form for the Plus 1 program and submit it to the MPP Assistant Director.
+After the MPP Director approves your initial application, you should contact the designated advisor for +1 programs in your college.
 Wait to hear from us before submitting the rest of the required documents and asking references to submit letters of recommendation.
 Submit all materials to firstname.lastname@example.org with “Plus 1 Admissions” in the subject line.